Eat, Pray, Queef: Plot

 The boys of South Park Elementary School are anxiously awaiting the night's episode of Terrance and Phillip, which ended in a cliffhanger last season, while the girls at the school express disgust over the show and the boys' obsession with fart jokes.
 Cartman retaliates by farting in a little girl's face, which causes all the boys to laugh.
 After school, the boys gather in Cartman's house to watch the episode.
-To their horror, it is then revealed that, as an April Fools' Day joke, the channel is airing a new show called the Queef Sisters, about Canadian sisters Katherine and Katie Queef.
+To their horror, it is then revealed that, as an April Fools' Day joke, the channel is airing a new show called The Queef Sisters, about Canadian sisters Katherine and Katie Queef.
 They are very similar to Terrance and Phillip, but instead of fart jokes, they make queef jokes.
-The show starts a queefing movement across the country, and men everywhere get upset and disgusted by the queefs, although the women do not understand what the problem is.
+The show ignites a queefing movement across the country, and men everywhere get upset and disgusted by the queefs, although the women do not understand what the problem is.
 Though the women of South Park argue that there is no difference between queefing and farting, the men are revolted by queefs, while still finding their own fart jokes amusing.

 Meanwhile, Terrance and Phillip are furious their show got replaced with The Queef Sisters, sharing the American men's disgust of queef jokes.
-When the producer asks why they think fart jokes are funny, but are revolted by queef jokes, Terrance says it's "because babies come from there."
+When the network president asks why they think fart jokes are funny but queef jokes are revolting, Terrance replies, "Because babies come from there!".